You might have received a denial with claim adjustment reason code (CARC) CO B9. Possible reasons for this denial message could be:

 - The patient is enrolled in Hospice on the date of service

-- Medicare Part B only pays for physician services not related to Hospice condition and not paid under arrangement with Hospice entity
+- Medicare Part B only pays for physician services not related to the Hospice condition, and not paid under an arrangement with the Hospice entity

 - Patient’s Common Working File (CWF) has not been updated to show Hospice election has been revoked